back-me-up-scotty/ClawCut/README.md

                          → Cloud API  (NVIDIA / OpenAI / etc.)
 ```

 The specific model name in `openclaw.json` is irrelevant — ClawCut always overrides it with the active profile's model.
+However, the provider prefix in the `id` field (e.g. `ollama/`) is **not** irrelevant: OpenClaw uses it to resolve the provider before routing the request.
+Without the correct prefix, OpenClaw fails before the proxy is ever involved.

 ---